ujjwalguptaofficial/fortjs-doc/docs/tutorial/route.md

 e.g - "abc.com/user/add/2", "abc.com/user/add/hi", "abc.com/user/add/1000" etc.

-Basically a part of the url is like a placeholder where different values are being placed.
+Basically a part of the url is a variable which can hold any value.

-So now the question should be how to create a placeholder in a route.
+You can declare a variable in a route by using `{}`.
 Let's see -

 ```
 import { Controller, Worker, textResult,HTTP_METHOD, Route } from "fortjs";